thewheat/covidbn-resources/Readme.md

 # Unofficial 🇧🇳 Brunei COVID 🦠 Resources

 This was created to serve as a source of the latest relevant information that I would want access to as I found it a struggle to find the most up to date information.
-Souces will be listed to verify information
+Sources will be listed to verify information

 See a problem or room for improvement?
 If you can fix it, [open a PR](https://github.com/thewheat/covidbn-resources/pulls), otherwise [file an issue](https://github.com/thewheat/covidbn-resources/issues)